Do Go On - 337 - The History of April Fools Day

 Thanks, Alyssa.

-God, I hate my neighbors.
+I hate my neighbors.

 Well, one of them won't be there for much longer.

-I would like to thank from location unknown Fortress of the Moles
+I would like to thank from location unknown.

-We can only assume it is deep within the Fortress of the Moles
+We can only assume it is deep within the Fortress of the Moles.

-Claudia Covini
+Claudia Covini.

-Claudia Covini
+Claudia Coveny.

-Covini, yeah, that might be it
+Coveny, yeah, that's, that might be it.

-And Claudia reckons that Matt has just done a report
+And Claudia reckons that Matt has just done a report on the much acclaimed Australian series starring Claudia Carvin.

 Fantastic.